wp-plugins/custom-content-shortcode/readme.txt

 Tags: custom post type, custom field, shortcode, query, loop Requires at least: 3.0.1
 Tested up to: 3.6
-Stable tag: 0.1.4
+Stable tag: 0.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a shortcode to get content or field from any post type
+A shortcode to display content from posts, pages, custom post types, custom fields, images, menus, widget areas, and attachment files

 == Description ==

-This plugin adds a shortcode to get the content or a field from any post type.
+This plugin adds the shortcode **[content]** to display any of the following content types: posts, pages, custom post types, custom fields, images, menus, widget areas/sidebars, and attachment files.

-There is also a shortcode to perform query loops, with which you can create layouts for displaying the content and fields of a specific post type, category, etc.
+There is also the shortcode **[loop]** to perform query loops, with which you can create layout templates for displaying the content, for example, the five most recent posts, or products in a category.

+In addition, there is an option to enable gallery fields for selected post types, which can be displayed using the *content* and *loop* shortcodes.

 = Basic examples =
 <br />